Raw Deal (1948) Anthony Mann

 One of Joe’s revenge-clouded ideas is to kidnap Ann, the one person who’s genuinely trying to get Joe to do the right thing and turn himself in.
 In Joe’s mind, the cops are looking for a single escaped convict, not a man traveling with two women (although that situation in itself invites a question or two, something Joe never seems to consider).
 Things really get interesting when it becomes clear to Pat that Ann’s concern for Joe goes far beyond that of a social worker and a client.
 Raw Deal is a fine thriller on its own, but what makes it interesting is the way the sexes are portrayed: you have two men – Joe and Coyle – embroiled in a bitter conflict that only one of them can win, and two women who both seem to have Joe’s best interests at heart.
 Again, only one of them can win as well.
 (Or can they?)

 The performances in Raw Deal are good and John Alton’s cinematography is excellent, making the city and its oppressive, darkened elements an essential feature of the film.
-The film is fairly early in Mann’s career, but it’s clear that by the time Raw Deal was released that he was a director you couldn’t ignore.
-Mann was responsible for many noir films such as T-Men, Desperate, and He Walked by Night (uncredited) before later focusing on several westerns (Winchester ’73, The Naked Spur, Bend of the River, all starring James Stewart), war pictures, biopics and more.
+The film is fairly early in Mann’s career, but it was clear by the time Raw Deal was released that he was a director you couldn’t ignore.
+Mann was responsible for many noir films such as T-Men, Desperate, and He Walked by Night (uncredited) before later focusing on several top-notch westerns (Winchester ’73, The Naked Spur, Bend of the River, all starring James Stewart), war pictures, biopics and more.
 He’s certainly an essential noir director worth exploring beyond his noir films.